 By: Tasnim Elnasharty/Arab America Contributing Writer

 A region’s food is as significant in understanding its culture as its architecture, national dress, and traditions.
 Consequently, trying any Arab dish is a beneficial part of any visit to the Middle East.
-The food is abundant with a significant number of various, flavorful alternatives to engage each palette.
-Customarily, these are sharing dishes, which is extraordinary news as it offers guests the chance to try a bit of everything.
+The food is abundant with a significant number of various flavorful alternatives to engage each palette.
+Customarily, these dishes are to be shared, which adds to the extraordinary experience guests get to try as a communal event.

-Despite the fact that the appropriate response isn’t clear, there’s no uncertainty this is a staple dish in Arabic cuisine.
-This makes hummus a requirement for anyone hoping to be familiar with the food from this region.
-This basic dish consists of chickpeas, tahini, garlic and lemon – and is very delicious.
-It’s ideal to order hummus to share and eat it with pita bread—it makes for a stunning appetizer!
+There’s no mistake that this is a staple dish in Arab cuisine.
+Hummus a requirement for anyone hoping to be familiar with traditional foods from this region.
+This basic dish consists of chickpeas, tahini, garlic, salt, and lemon – and it’s very delicious.
+It’s ideal to order hummus to share and eat it with pita bread, making it one of the most popular shared dishes.

 This flavorful bread plate of mixed salad is traditional to the Levantine food.
-It is regular in Arabic countries like Lebanon and Syria.
-Fattoush contains blended greens and little bits of fried Arabic bread, giving some crunchiness.
-It frequently incorporates pomegranate.
+It is regular fixture in Arab countries like Lebanon and Syria.
+Fattoush contains blended greens and little bits of fried pita bread, giving it some crunchiness.
+It frequently incorporates pomegranates.

-This is, again, known as an incredible serving of mixed salad to impart to other people, making the dining experience a method for bringing people together through mouth-watering cuisine.
+This is, again, known as an incredible serving of mixed salad, making the dining experience a method for bringing people together through mouth-watering cuisine.

-Much like hummus and fattoush, tabouleh is a common mezze in the Arabic world.
-Mezze is a well-utilized word that guests will find in menus of Arabic cafés—a little dish to share toward the start of a several course meal.
-This salad’s ingredients are parsley, mint, onion, tomatoes, bulgur, lemon juice, olive oil, dark pepper, and salt.
+Much like hummus and fattoush, tabouleh is a common mezze in the Arab world.
+Mezze is a well-utilized word that guests will find on menus of Arab cafés—a little dish to share toward the start of a several course meal.
+The salad’s ingredients are parsley, mint, onion, tomatoes, bulgur, lemon juice, olive oil, dark pepper, and salt.

-Lamb is a staple meat in Arabic cuisine, being a common and traditional dish in commemorative events, for example, Eid.
-Mansaf is a traditional dish of Arabic nations, for example, Palestine and Jordan, as well as others.
+Lamb is a staple meat in Arab cuisine, being a common and traditional dish for commemorative events such as the Eid.
+Mansaf is a traditional dish of Arab nations, like Palestine and Jordan, as well as others.
 Mansaf consists of lamb, yogurt, and rice.
-A requirement particularly for guests going to Jordan, as it is maybe the most popular food of the country.
+A requirement particularly for guests going to Jordan, as it is may be the most popular food of the country.

 This Levantine dish is famous around the world.
-If you ask anyone about Arabic cuisine and the main food that will presumably ring a bell is kibbeh.
-This is the most loved of tourists visiting the Middle East and can be made with various meats, in spite of the fact that it is all the more commonly discovered made of ground beef, onions, and bulgur.
+If you ask anyone about Arab cuisine, the main food that will presumably ring a bell is kibbeh.
+This is the most loved of tourists visiting the Middle East and can be made with various meats.
+Although, it’s more commonly made with ground beef, onions, and bulgur.
 The ingredients are combined and fried in order to make a little hamburger cake that is unbelievably delicious.